 - 1. Check the engine oil.
 For instructions, refer to Checking the engine oil in this chapter. - 2.
 If the engine oil level is not within the normal range, add only certified engine oil of the recommended viscosity.
 Remove the engine oil filler cap and use a funnel to pour the engine oil into the opening. - 3.
 Recheck the engine oil level.
 Make sure the oil level is not above the MAX mark on the engine oil level indicator (dipstick). - 4.
-Install the indicator and ensure it is fully seated.

-5. Fully install the engine oil filler cap by turning the filler cap clockwise 1/4 of a turn until three clicks are heard until it is latched.
+Install the indicator and ensure it is fully seated. - 5.
+Fully install the engine oil filler cap by turning the filler cap clockwise 1/4 of a turn until three clicks are heard or until the cap is fully seated.